Skip to main content

 Marriott Bonvoy NFL Moments: The Playbook for Super Bowl Suites, Draft Pick Drops, and the Recurring NFL Calendar

-Marriott Bonvoy is the Official Hotel Partner of the NFL, and the sponsorship is doing more than sitting on a logo mat at the Super Bowl.
-It's one of the most productive partnerships on the Bonvoy Moments platform, driving an annual calendar of experiences that recur every season from Draft week through Super Bowl.
+Marriott Bonvoy is the Official Hotel of the NFL, and that sponsorship does more than put a logo on the Super Bowl broadcast.
+It is one of the most productive partnerships on the Bonvoy Moments platform, driving an annual calendar of experiences that recur every season from Draft week through the Super Bowl.

 The NFL Moments calendar